open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

     sudo apt-get install nfs-kernel-server nfs-common portmap

-* Modify configure file /etc/exports for NFS server
+* Modify configure file `/etc/exports` for NFS server

     Add following contents at the end of this file.

     </rootnfs> *(rw,sync,no_root_squash)

-    Note: </rootnfs> is your real shared directory of rootfs of distributions for NFS server.
+    Note: `</rootnfs>` is your real shared directory of rootfs of distributions for NFS server.

-* Uncompress a distribution to </rootnfs>
+* Uncompress a distribution to `</rootnfs>`

-    To get them, please refer to Distributions_Guider.txt
+    To get them, please refer to [Distributions_Guider.md](https://github.com/open-estuary/estuary/blob/master/doc/Distributions_Guide.4All.md)

 * Restart NFS service